How Do You Rent An RV On RV Share? Plus An RV Checklist To Prepare For Your Trip!

 Buying and storing an RV is really expensive and a time commitment!
 Is there another way?

 I just recently found out about RVShare, an RV rental company.
-It would be really cool to rent an RV and travel the USA!
+It would be really cool to rent an RV and travel to the USA!
 I dream of an epic road trip, in a luxury Winnebago, all the way to Canada.
 Traveling down the Oregon Coast would also be amazing!
+Or visit some of the best National Parks in the USA.
 Exploring the unknown areas of the United States is where it is at!

 Is this an Affordable RV Rental Company?